Typhoon Bavi approaches North Korea, posing another crisis for Kim Jong Un

-South Korea’s Meteorological Administration said on Wednesday the storm was already causing strong winds and heavy rain over the southern island of Jeju, causing hundreds of flights and ferry services in and out of the resort island to be canceled.
+South Korea’s Meteorological Administration said Wednesday that the storm was already unleashing strong winds and heavy rain over the southern island of Jeju, causing the cancellation of hundreds of flights and ferry services to and from the resort island.
 As Bavi approached, North Korea’s weather agency said the storm would near Pyongyang early Thursday.

-North Korean leader Kim Jong Un told a ruling party meeting on Tuesday to brace for damage, particularly to the country’s agricultural sector.
+North Korean leader Kim Jong Un told a ruling party meeting Tuesday to brace for damage, particularly to the country’s agricultural sector.
 State media quoted Kim as saying that mitigating the typhoon’s impact is “important work which can never be neglected even for a moment for our party, bearing the responsibility for the destiny of the people.”

-Typhoons regularly menace the western Pacific at this time of year.
+Typhoons regularly menace the Western Pacific at this time of year.
 Bavi is expected to deal another blow to North Korea’s ailing economy, already hit by international sanctions over Pyongyang’s nuclear and missile tests.
 In addition, the coronavirus outbreak this year led the isolated country to further restrict trade with neighboring China.

-Heavy rainfall earlier this month damaged some 100,000 acres of farmlands and more than 16,000 houses in North Korea, according to the state-run Korean Central News Agency.
+Heavy rainfall earlier this month damaged some 100,000 acres of farmland and more than 16,000 houses in North Korea, according to the state-run Korean Central News Agency (KCNA).

-South Korea’s National Intelligence Service told a parliamentary briefing last week that this summer’s downpours “caused the most serious damage” to the country since Kim came to power.
+South Korea’s National Intelligence Service told parliament last week that this summer’s downpours “caused the most serious damage” to the country since Kim came to power.
 The areas most affected were North Korea’s southern provinces, home to the most important farming areas.

 The floods’ impact on agricultural production raised concerns about the country’s food insecurity.
 United Nations spokesman Stephane Dujarric told a briefing earlier this month that the U.N. team is in contact with authorities to provide flood support to North Korea.